ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/hooks-concurrent-world.html.md

 # Understanding React Hooks in a Concurrent World

-- `useId`: generate a unique value consistently on the server & browser side.
+- `useId`: generate a unique value consistently on the server & browser side, usually for `id` attributes.
 - `useMemo` & `useCallback`: recalculate output when inputs change @ render time.
 - `useDeferredValue`: recalculate output to be input when any urgent updates have been committed.
 - `useState`: recalculate output when called @ render time.